emilyJLin95/jekyll_workshop/README.md

 ```

-Run `bundle exec jekyll serve` from the top level directory.
 Your home page should now look like this.

 ![Alt text](./img/added_post.png)

 :rocket: To add a picture to your post, you can use Markdown syntax for adding an image:

 ```
 ![Image of Cat](https://img.youtube.com/vi/nPER_vv2SyU/hqdefault.jpg)
 ```